Amanda C. McClain, PhD, MS

 AMANDA C. MCCLAIN, PHD, MS

 Dr. McClain earned her PhD in 2016 from the Division of Nutritional Sciences at Cornell University and then completed a postdoctoral research fellowship in the Department of Nutrition at Harvard University T.H.
-Chan School of Public Health before joining SDSU as an Assistant Professor in 2018.
+Chan School of Public Health before joining SDSU as faculty in 2018.

 Curriculum Vitae